UNI-clarenc188/Arduino-R4-Video-Matrix/README.md

 It uses the OpenCV library to fit the video in the matrix.

-Using the file picker set to an arbitrary DIR, it might not work!
+Because i set the file picker to an specific DIR, it might not work!

 ### Available vids
 * Bad Apple